tomaszbabiuk/automate-everything/doc/features/Zero-conf-principle.md

 # Zero-conf principle

 Nobody likes configuration.
 That's why Automate Everything is following "Zero-conf" principle.

-It means that the supprted devices should be discovered automatically.
+The general approach is that *if something can be configured automatically - it will be added automatically* to the system.

 Let's see the examples of Zero-conf principle.